-4.1.1 Recommendation. - When reporting aircraft observations of wind shear encountered

-4.1.2 Recommendation. - Where wind shear conditions in the climb-out or approach phases of flight were reported or forecast but not encountered, the pilot-in-command should advise the appropriate air traffic services unit as soon as practicable unless the pilot-in-command is aware that the appropriate air traffic services unit has already been so advised by a preceding aircraft.
+- 4.1.1 Recommendation.
+When reporting aircraft observations of wind shear encountered during the climb-out and approach phases of flight, the aircraft type should be included. - 4.1.2 Recommendation.
+Where wind shear conditions in the climb-out or approach phases of flight were reported or forecast but not encountered, the pilot-in-command should advise the appropriate air traffic services unit as soon as practicable unless the pilot-in-command is aware that the appropriate air traffic services unit has already been so advised by a preceding aircraft.